1964 split in the Communist Party of India: Maharashtra

 Most of the CPI Maharashtra unit sided with CPI(Right).
 But the CPI Thane District unit largely sided with CPI(Left).
 In the Thane District the party had been led by Shamrao and Godavari Parulekar, and the Kisan Sabha had organized the Warli people there since the pre-Independence period.
 The 1964 CPI(Left) Maharashtra state conference, held in Talasari, elected S.Y.
 Kolhatkar as the State Committee Secretary and the Parulekars as members of the State Secetariat.

 Manipur

 The bulk of party cadres in Manipur sided with the CPI(Right) in the 1964 split.
-The CPI(M) leader Chattradhari had stayed with the rightists in 1964, and expelled from CPI much later.
+The CPI(M) leader Chattradhari had stayed with the rightists in 1964, and was expelled from CPI much later.
 After the split the CPI(Right) and CPI(M) state units adopted different interpretations of the role of Hijam Irabot - the CPI Manipur unit maintained that Irabot had favoured integration of a free, socialist Manipur in a free, socialist India, whilst the CPI(M) Manipur state unit would argue that Irabot had favoured complete independence from India.